At a glance

 Blue carbon benefits for coastal habitats

 Blue carbon refers to atmospheric carbon dioxide (CO₂) absorbed and stored in the vegetation and sediments of coastal ecosystems.
-These habitats cover a relatively small area globally - about 5% of the sea floor by area - yet account for a disproportionately large share - about half - of carbon burial capacity due to their deep, waterlogged soils, which slow decomposition and lock away carbon over long periods.
+These habitats cover a relatively small area globally – about 5% of the sea floor by area – yet they account for a disproportionately large share (about half) of carbon burial capacity due to their deep, waterlogged soils, which slow decomposition and lock away carbon over long periods (centuries to millennia).

-- coastal protection, reducing erosion and storm surges
+- coastal protection through reducing erosion and storm surges

-- improved water quality, filtering nutrients and sediments
+- improved water quality through filtering nutrients and sediments

-- cultural benefits, particularly when restoration is Indigenous‑led.
+- cultural benefits, particularly when restoration is Indigenous‑led and supports Caring for Country.

 Restoring and protecting blue carbon ecosystems is a cost‑effective way to enhance natural carbon capture and is increasingly prioritised as a nature‑based climate strategy.